-- 5 % Problem(s) to be Solved;

-- 5 % Expected Results;

-- 5 % Reusability;

 - 2) Development Team (20 %)

 - 3) Novelty (20 %)

-- 4) Economic Impact and KPIs (40 %)
+- 4) Expected Impact and KPIs (30 %)

 AIRE presents the scoring to the Advisory Board with summary of the application.

 Successful Applicants will be asked to present their project idea and solution to the Advisory Board round table discussion.